acntech/easycontainers/README.md

    log.debug("Content of file:\n$content")
 ```

-In order to specify a target file, just specify it as an argument:
+In order to specify a target file (for the downloaded file), just specify it as an argument:

 ```kotlin
     val path = container.getFile(UnixDir.of("/tmp"), "hello.txt", Path.of("./hello-local.txt"))